-- And, increase the overall capacity of the facility.
+- Increase the overall capacity of the facility

-A baffle system is comprised of a reinforced geomembrane curtains, draping down to the bottom of the pond (or tank) from floating polyfoam tubes wrapped in the same material.
-The geomembrane acts like a barrier preventing short-circuiting and diverts liquid for a longer time in a pond.
+A baffle system is comprised of reinforced geomembrane curtains, draping down to the bottom of the pond (or tank) from floating polyfoam tubes wrapped in the same material.
+The geomembrane acts like a barrier, preventing short-circuiting and diverts liquid for a longer time in a pond.

 Do you agree with our applications?
 What other applications do you most frequently specify reinforced geomembranes for?
 Tell us about it in the comments!